ssi-dk/beone-datahub/README.md

 # Introduction
 BeONE Web App is the core web application for the BeONE project.
-It this point it is not intended for production use, but can be used for testing and feedback.
+At this point it is not intended for production use, but can be used for testing and feedback.

 # Installation prerequisites